QuarkNerd/blog/dkerr/_posts/2016-06-01-An-update-on-Electron-Security.md

 ---
 author: dkerr
-title: "An update on Electron Security"
+title: An update on Electron Security
-title-short: "Electron Security update"
+title-short: Electron Security update
 layout: default_post
 categories:
-  - Web
-  - Electron
-  - Security
+  - Tech
+summary: >-
-summary: "It’s been a couple of months since my first post about the security of Electron.
-With v1.0 having recently been released I felt it was time for a a fresh look"
+  It’s been a couple of months since my first post about the security of Electron.
+With v1.0 having recently been released I felt it was time for a a fresh look
 image: dkerr/assets/featured/electron.jpg
 tags:
   - featured